On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 We now assume that $G_\Delta$ has a non-trivial minimal peripheral structure with Bowditch boundary the Sierpinski carpet.
 We will prove that $\Delta$ satisfies both Conditions (1) and (2).
 In fact, if $\Delta$ does not satisfy Condition (1), then $G_\Gamma$ is virtually a $3$-manifold group with empty boundary or tori boundary by Theorem~\ref{mani}.
-Since $G_\Delta$ is a non-trivial relatively hyperbolic group, $G_\Delta$ is virtually a hyperbolic manifold group or a mixed manifold group.
-Therefore, the Bowditch boundary of $G_\Delta$ with respect to a non-trivial minimal peripheral structure is not Sierpinski carpet which is a contradiction.
+Therefore, the Bowditch boundary of $G_\Delta$ with respect to a non-trivial minimal peripheral structure is not the Sierpinski carpet which is a contradiction.
 Therefore, $\Delta$ must satisfy Condition (1).
-Also $\Delta$ must satisfy Condition (2), otherwise by Theorem~\ref{intro2} and Theorem~\ref{intro3} the Bowditch boundary of $G_\Delta$ with respect to a non-trivial minimal peripheral structure contains a global cut point or a cut pair which is a contradiction.
+Also $\Delta$ must satisfy Condition (2).
+Otherwise by Theorem~\ref{intro2} and Theorem~\ref{intro3} the Bowditch boundary of $G_\Delta$ with respect to a non-trivial minimal peripheral structure contains a global cut point or a cut pair which is a contradiction.

 \end{proof}